Here are some notes about cookies that I keep forgetting..

 Or you can set it from server by setting following in the response header.

 Set-Cookie: password=secret; secure;

 Set-Cookie: access_token=secretpanda; HttpOnly;

-This isn’t directly related to cookies, but if you are using cookie for authentication, or using to transmit sensitive information, Secure or HttpOnly cookies alone still won’t cut it.
+This isn’t directly related to cookies, but if you are using cookie for authentication, or using to transmit sensitive information, here are some things to consider.

 (Stateful) CSRF Token

 For server side session enabled site, you can do following..

 - First of all, make sure there is no possibility of XSS (easier said than done.. but otherwise rest of the mitigations are pointless)

 - Generate a random token (called CSRF token) that is associated with the user’s current session on the server side.

 - Send this token on each page load and make the submit form submit the token back to the server as part of form parameters.